bowo-prasetyo/forkbuild/docs/Architecture.md

 occurs, the derivative License object is stamped with the original author, title, and source publication ID.
 This becomes part of the new publication's immutable, hashed metadata, preventing silent stripping of required attribution.

+Decentralized Content Backend (0.2.14)

+The 0.2.14 milestone separates content identity from storage location.
+The Publication no longer contains the snapshot bytes; it contains a verifiable reference to immutable content (ContentReference).

+Three independent decentralized information systems emerge:
+1. Publications (Registry) — "What exists?"
+2. Placements (Spatial Index) — "Where is it?"
+3. Content (ContentStore) — "What are the bytes?"

+The application remains unaware of the actual storage backend.
+The ContentStore abstraction allows seamless migration from LocalContentStore to IPFSContentStore or ArweaveContentStore without altering the publication pipeline.
+Trust is anchored to the content hash: resolvers retrieve by location but verify by content identity.